 - Friends With You, Light Cave, NYC in 2014.

 - Jessica Craig Martin, Hyde Park Village, FL, in 2014.

 - Deborah Kass, The Street, MA, in 2014, and many more.

 Seven Magic Mountains is a pass-by destination that you can plan on visiting for your next one-day trip.
-A painted sculpture in the midst of a desert surrounded by the mountain ranges is a breathtaking view for the eyes.
+A painted sculpture amid a desert surrounded by mountain ranges is a breathtaking view for the eyes you must witness.

 Hopefully, this article gave you that little bit of information you were seeking to plan this one-day trip.
 Happy traveling and exploring!